Specialisations

-Students are required to select two of the seven electives of specialization.
+Students are required to select two of the following seven areas of specialisation.

-Details to the individual tracks can be found in the Module Descriptions (Modulbeschreibungen, in German).
+Details of the individual courses are listed in the Module Descriptions (Modulbeschreibungen, in German).

 Statistical Inference

-This track provides a deep understanding of the theoretical and practical aspects of modern statistical methods to infer the properties of a population from observations.
-Students acquire the ability to formulate analytical and compute approximate solutions to statistical problems.
-They are knowledgeable about the current state of research and are prepared to further develop and apply statistical methods to independent projects or within academic research.
+This area of specialisation provides a deep understanding of the theoretical and practical aspects of modern statistical methods to infer the properties of a population from observations.
+Students acquire the ability to formulate analytical problems and compute the appropriate statistical solutions accordingly.
+They are taught about the current state of research and are prepared to further develop and apply statistical methods to independent projects or within academic research.
 Students have the flexibility to choose the scope of their training in both theoretical and applied statistics and can explore several current research directions.

 Data Science

-This interdisciplinary track equips students with the ability to understand and deploy statistical and machine learning frameworks, to analyze and to visualize data as well as to develop predictive models to draw data-driven decisions in various contexts.
-The modules of the Data Science track focus on practical exercises that are applicable in real-world settings, through which students can develop an in-depth understanding of optimization methods and predictive modeling, among others.
+This interdisciplinary specialisation equips students with the ability to understand and deploy statistical and machine learning frameworks in order to analyse and visualise data as well as to develop predictive models to make data-driven decisions in various contexts.
+The modules of the Data Science specialisation focus on practical exercises that are applicable in real-world settings, through which students can develop, among others, an in-depth understanding of optimisation methods and predictive modelling.
 Students can apply their computational and statistical skills to design data-driven solutions and ultimately conduct their own projects.